HNLMS K II

+Design

+K II was known under personnel of the Royal Netherlands Navy Submarine Service (OZD) as being part of the coffin series submarines.
+These were submarines of the OZD that looked like a coffin because of their square upper structure, instead of the more rounded upper structure most other submarines of the OZD had.

 Service history

 The submarine was laid down in Rotterdam at the shipyard of Fijenoord on November 20, 1915.
 The launch took place on February 27, 1919.
 On March 28, 1922 K II was commissioned in the Dutch navy.